Deviated Septum Scottsdale

 With chronic cases of sinusitis, particularly in severe cases of a deviated septum that involve difficulty breathing while asleep and awake, surgery is recommended.
 The surgical procedure to correct a deviated septum is known as a septoplasty.

 A surgeon performing a septoplasty makes a small incision inside the nose and uses that incision to remove the excess cartilage and bone, evening out the nasal passages.

 A cosmetic rhinoplasty or “nose job” is often combined with a septoplasty in order to maintain the appearance of the nose or to correct any major off-center deviations.
 It is often necessary in severe cases to perform a rhinoplasty in order to fully correct the deviated septum.
 Sinus surgery may also be performed at this time for those with chronic sinusitis or other long-term issues.

 Surgery to repair a deviated septum is usually performed on an outpatient basis and is usually done under general anesthesia.
 Surgery is usually complete in under two hours, and the patient can go home between three and five hours after surgery.

 Splints and packing material are used in order to hold the bones and cartilage in place and minimize bleeding until the septum heals enough to be relatively stable.
 There should be very little visible bruising if only a septoplasty is performed, since most of the work is internal.
 However, septum surgery combined with a rhinoplasty or sinus surgery may cause visible swelling and bruising for up to two weeks following surgery.

 A septoplasty combined with a rhinoplasty can significantly impact a patient’s life.
 Symptoms are most often completely eliminated or greatly reduced after the patient fully recovers from surgery.
+The recovery process will be discussed during a consultation.
 Patients should seek evaluation immediately if they suspect they may have a deviated septum.